apache/seatunnel/docs/en/configuration/filter-plugins/Date.md

 ### Description

-The date filter is used for parsing dates from fields.
+The date filter is used for parsing dates from specified field.

 ### Options